VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/bulk-wishlist-type.md

 # BulkWishlistType ==~object~==

-The `BulkWishlistType` represents a connection to bulk adding items to a wishlist.
+This type represents a connection to bulk adding items to a wishlist.

 ## Fields